-Investing is among the most innovative things that people can do with their money, so it is a shame that many people do not think about it until it is too late.
+Investing is among the most innovative things people can do with their money, so it is a shame that many people do not think about it until it is too late.

 That is not to say a person of any age cannot get involved with investing, as this is not the case.
 Many people today focus on short-term rewards instead of long-term gains.